 - Release Date

-Robert De Niro plays paterfamilias Frank, a retiree who’s alone now after his wife passed away several months prior.
+Robert De Niro plays paterfamilias Frank, a retiree who’s alone after his wife passed away several months before.
 His four adult children live in various cities throughout the U.S., and they’re all set to return home for a family get-together.
 Frank prepares for the occasion, buying a new grill, expensive wine, and filets mignon to treat his children to the first meal he’s ever made for them, which used to be his wife’s task.
-When everyone cancels last-minute, against the advice of his doctor Frank takes to the road, riding by bus to visit each of his children, and in the process he learns a few things about his family and himself.
-However, writer-director Kirk Jones (Waking Ned Devine), who adapted the story from Giuseppe Tornatore’s 1990 film Stanno tutti bene, spends a little too much time with Frank as he looks out the Greyhound window and chit-chats with strangers about nothing at all, and not enough time with the interactions between family members.
+When everyone cancels last minute, Frank takes to the road, against the advice of his doctor, and rides a bus to visit each of his children.
+In the process, he learns a few things about his family and himself.
+However, writer-director Kirk Jones (Waking Ned Devine), who adapted the story from Giuseppe Tornatore’s 1990 film Stanno tutti bene, spends a little too much time with Frank as he looks out the Greyhound window and chit-chats with strangers about nothing at all, and not enough time on the interactions between family members.

 Barrymore, Beckinsale, and Rockwell seem too talented for their reserved, minuscule roles.
 The audience knows their characters are insincere about their lives, as does Frank.
 Everyone does this, though; it’s how families are politely maintained.
 So the film becomes an exercise in enduring the quiet dysfunction of The American Family.
-And then Jones makes a seriously corny mistake by taking Frank’s occasional delusion of seeing his children as adolescents, and then exaggerates it with a confrontation scene set against the backdrop of a storm.
-But then, the metaphors are piled on heavy throughout—with telephone lines, trains, and some shoddy painting used to reveal hidden truths, leading to the conventional and happy finale.
+And then Jones makes a seriously corny mistake by taking Frank’s occasional delusion of seeing his children as adolescents and then exaggerates it with a scene of confrontation set against the backdrop of a storm.
+But then, the metaphors are piled on heavy throughout—with telephone lines, trains, and some shoddy paintings used to reveal hidden truths, leading to the conventional and happy finale.

-Nevertheless, the result features the best performance by Robert De Niro since his gay pirate in Stardust, or his stoner ex-con in Jackie Brown.
-He might be the sole reason to see Everybody’s Fine, since the story is only vaguely involving.
-De Niro isn’t doing his Oscar-worthy best work here, mind you, but he’s making what amounts to a sappy bummer-of-a-holiday film into an occasionally heartwarming experience.
+Nevertheless, the result features the best performance by Robert De Niro since his gay pirate in Stardust or his stoner ex-con in Jackie Brown.
+He might be the sole reason to see Everybody’s Fine since the story is only vaguely engaging.
+De Niro isn’t doing Oscar-worthy work here, mind you, but he’s making what amounts to a sappy bummer-of-a-holiday film into an occasionally heartwarming experience.